tzahifadida/pgln/README.md

 	notifyQuery := r.NotifyQuery("pgln_foo", "Transaction notification")

-	// Execute the notification query within the transaction
-	// This is crucial: the notification will only be sent if the transaction is committed _, err = tx.ExecContext(ctx, notifyQuery.Query, notifyQuery.Params...)
+	// Execute the notification query within the transaction _, err = tx.ExecContext(ctx, notifyQuery.Query, notifyQuery.Params...)
 	if err != nil {
 		fmt.Printf("Failed to execute notify query: %v\n", err)